Financial Help for People With Disabilities

 Grants for Children with Disabilities

 Many nonprofit organizations offer financial help for children with disabilities that may include paying for equipment, medical visits, care and more.
-The best way to find a grant that fits your situation is to look online for grants for disabled children, or for a specific disability.
+The best way to find a grant that fits your situation is to look online for grants for children with disabilities, or for a specific disability.

 Some national organizations that offer grants: